Best AI Tools for Data Analysis in 2026: 10 Tools Ranked by Use Case

 • Thinking mode for step-by-step complex reasoning

-Best for: Organizations using Google Workspace, teams with data in BigQuery or Google Analytics, analysts who need multimodal analysis or autonomous research workflows.
+Best for: Organizations using Google Workspace, teams with data in BigQuery (including GA4 data exported to BigQuery), analysts who need multimodal analysis or autonomous research workflows.

 Learn more about Gemini